 As companies grow and projects develop, they can become tantalizing targets for thieves.
 That’s why construction site security is a major concern for business owners – and if it isn’t, it should be.
-In Canada alone, theft of construction materials, equipment, and machinery is projected to cost roughly between $300 million and $1 billion annually.
+In Canada, estimates put the cost of construction theft at up to $1 billion in 2021.

-While heavy machines and tools may seem unwieldy, but they are actually surprisingly easy to steal, easy to hide, and easy to move.
+While heavy machines and tools may seem unwieldy, they can be surprisingly easy to steal, easy to hide, and easy to move.
 On top of that, the recovery rates of stolen equipment are not high, which means a heist could lead to a significant loss for your construction business that offsets the gains you’ve made.

 Risks come in different forms

 While some costly cases of equipment theft can be traced to local thieves, organized crime has also moved onto building sites, and stolen equipment from Canada has wound up halfway across the world.
 In fact, construction equipment can attract all kinds of criminals, and there are several ways they can get at your wares.